 2023 Note: 2023 Registration is closed.

-What: Organized by a group of undergraduates from MIT, this competition is for high school students who are in the early stages of an original research project, rather than being fully completed.
+What: Organized by a group of undergraduates from MIT, this competition is for high school students who are in the early stages of an original research project, but are interested in gaining additional guidance and resources to help them complete it.

 Who: High school students.

-When: The 2023-2024 application window is now closed.
-It typically runs November 1 to January 1.
-Finalists are announced in February and complete their projects by the end of June.
+When: The 2024-2025 application window runs from November 1st to January 1st.
+Finalists will be announced February 5th, 2025 and will complete and present their projects by the end of June.

 Where: Application is online